Original Air Date: November 27, 1959

 - Suzanne Lloyd…..Maya The Cat Girl/Miss Thomas

-- Eddie Marr…..the sideshow/girlie barker
+- Eddie Marr…..the sideshow/girlie barker (uncredited)

-- Eddie Marr (1900-1987) appeared in a variety of television shows such as Land of the Giants, The Bob Hope Show, The Munsters, The Addams Family, The Real McCoys, Dennis the Menace, Leave It To Beaver, Perry Mason and others.
+- Eddie Marr (1900-1987) appeared in a variety of television shows such as Land of the Giants, The Bob Hope Show, The Munsters, The Addams Family, The Real McCoys, Dennis the Menace, Leave It To Beaver, Perry Mason, and others.
 He appeared in minor roles for two Twilight Zone episodes (“Perchance to Dream” and “Static“).

-- Ted Stanhope…..stranger on the street
+- Ted Stanhope…..stranger on the street (uncredited)

 - Ted Stanhope (1902-1977) was a character actor who appeared in many television shows like The Rifleman, My Three Sons, Green Acres, Perry Mason, Rawhide, and others.
 He also appeared in films like Leave It to the Irish (1944) and Jungle Hell (1956).
+His character utters the first words of dialogue in the episode (aside from Rod Serling’s narration) in which he asks Richard Conte: “Hey mister, what’s the matter, you sick?”
+This was Stanhope’s only Twilight Zone episode.

-- Russell Trent….rifle range barker
+- Russell Trent….rifle range barker (uncredited)

 - Richard Conte…..Edward Hall